kribakarans/khelp/tags/vim/vimtag.md

 ```

 ## Manually Search Tags

 Type:

 ```vim
 :tag TAGNAME
 ```

 ## Autocompletion with Tags

 In insert mode, press:

 ```vim
 <C-x><C-]>   " Ctrl-X Ctrl-]
 ```

 ## Use :tselect to pick from multiple matches

 Type:

 ```vim
 :tselect TAGNAME
 ```

 Shows a list of locations (like function overloads).
 Pick the one you want.

 ## Use :tjump to jump to a specific match

 Like :tselect, but jumps to first if only one match.
 Type:

 ```vim
 :tjump TAGNAME
 ```

 ## Browse All Tags

 You can open the tags file or use:
 To open the tag in a split window, type:

 ```vim
 :stag some_tag
 ```

-## Explore with Tagbar Plugin

 ## Auto-Generate Ctags on Save

 Keeps tags up to date automatically.

 Add to .vimrc (optional):

 ```vim
 autocmd BufWritePost *.c,*.h silent! !ctags -R .
 ```

 ## Search manually for usages

 - Press / (search)
   - n — next occurrence
   - N — previous occurrence

-# Using VimGrep
+## Using VimGrep

-## Use vimgrep to get all global references
+### Use vimgrep to get all global references

 This gives you a list of all matches in your project:

 ```vim
 :vimgrep /TAGNAME/ **/*.c **/*.h
 :copen # To open the quickfix window